This BLOG On Is 120 Day Mortgage Late Considered Foreclosure Was Written By Gustan Cho and UPDATED And PUBLISHED On February 19th, 2020

-Late Payments After Bankruptcy & Foreclosure
+Is 120 Day Mortgage Late Considered Foreclosure: Late Payments After Bankruptcy & Foreclosure

-- Most lenders consider any late payments after bankruptcy and/or housing event a second time offender and will not accept anyone with any late payments period
+- Most lenders consider any late payments after bankruptcy and/or housing event a second-time offender and will not accept anyone with any late payments period

 - However, late payments after bankruptcy and/or foreclosure is not a deal killer

 - I have helped countless of borrowers who got automated approval findings after late payments after bankruptcy and foreclosure